lm687/CompSign-results/README.md

 ## Ignored folders
-The data folder `data/` is restricted and therefore not available
+Some elements inside the data folder `data/` is restricted and therefore not available

 ## Environment
 To set up the environment, run